 Basic Tips to Render your Architectural Scenery with ARCHICAD

-In this tutorial we want to take a look at ARCHICAD by Graphisoft and which settings can be used to create architecture visualization of a day and a night time interior scenery.
+In this archicad tutorial we want to take a look at the 3D modelling and rendering software by Graphisoft and which settings can be used to create architecture visualization of a day and a night time interior scenery.

-We are using the latest versions (18 or 19) of ARCHICAD.
+We are using the latest versions (18 or 19) of ARCHICAD for rendering here.
 These versions are not so complicated to use, even if you are not skilled BIM modeler, and have a settings tool which is easy to use and modify.